AccelerationNet/adwcodebase.net/README.md

  * make extension methods when it feels like you're adding missing functionality; a lot of the time it makes more sense to just use a static method.
- * put extension methods in the `Acceleration.Extensions`
  * put a `README.md` in each project
  * write unit tests
- * use nuget conventions to enable nuget deployment later